 Most people who become cat breeders have thrown in the towel within five years.

 If you go into breeding with the expectation that this is a money making endeavor, you may be sorely disappointed, and you are producing kittens for all the wrong reasons.
 Odds are you will find yourself in the red after much work and investment.
 That said, there are breeders, after years of paying their dues and building a solid reputation, who make money.

 The ONLY reason to get into breeding is to improve the breed.
 PERIOD.

 Some folks see the price of a pedigreed cat and think the cat breeder must be making a lot of money at those prices!
 How could they not, right?
 Wrong.

-A quality stud may cost you between $3000 and $6000.
-Purchase a couple queens to keep him happy, and their prices may be anywhere from $3000 on up to well over $5000.
-After two or three years of breeding (and sometimes much sooner), you may need to replace your breeding cats for any number of reasons, meaning you must spay or neuter some of your current breeding stock, and place them as pets for a tiny fraction of their original purchase price.
+Breeding Stock A quality future stud may cost you $6000 - $8000.
+Purchase a couple of beautiful, healthy future queens to keep him happy, and their prices may be anywhere from $5000 on up.
+After two or three years of breeding (and sometimes much sooner), you may need to replace some of your breeding cats for any number of reasons, meaning you must spay or neuter them and place them as pets for a tiny fraction of their original purchase price.

 Don't forget female cats often do not get along with each other once they start having kittens.
 This means you will need to have separate living areas for any number of queens, even if they aren't pregnant or raising kittens.